 As illustrated in the BBC’s Panorama ‘Crisis in Care’ (May 2019), the budget falls drastically short of the amounts required to sustain an adequate care system.

-Our Private Client Solicitor Robert Cole is a specialist on care fees and funding.
 This can be a very complex area and many are left unprepared because of a lack of information.
 It is for this reason that Robert has decided to shed light on the issues surrounding care fees by explaining the differences between Council and NHS funding, as well as assessments and appeals.

 The Council will only contribute towards the cost of care if capital is below the means test threshold of £23,250.
 The value of the home must be included as capital, unless any disregards apply such as if a spouse or partner is still living in the property.
 Most homeowners are likely to exceed the capital threshold.